 Here’s my question:

-Here’s my question: if you have a personal website and you’re not getting any traffic, what’s the point?
+If you have a business website and you’re not getting any traffic, what’s the point?
 You might as well give the money you’re sending to your Internet Service Provider to a worthy cause, such as the Don LaFontaine Voice-Over Lab.

 If, on the other hand, you want to use your online presence to your advantage, you better roll up your sleeves and get to work!
-(Unless you’re too busy auditioning for that $100 narration of a 300 page audio book…)
+Unless you’re too busy auditioning for that $200 narration of a 300 page audio book.

-iCrossing is a digital marketing agency with specific expertise in social media and 12 offices worldwide.
-Last year, Nilhan Jayasinghe, their VP, wrote a paper entitled; “Optimizing for users, not search engines.
+is a digital marketing agency with specific expertise in social media and 12 offices worldwide.
+In 2008, Nilhan Jayasinghe, their VP, wrote a paper entitled; “Optimizing for users, not search engines.
 Building a sustainable brand in a connected world”.
 He says: